 The premise is that faster is better and that the first mover wins.
 They believed that if they just made a decision and went with it, they could correct their mistakes later.
 I don’t care how much you go on about Internet time before you spend millions implementing a database solution for your e-business portal you might want to take an extra day to weigh your options.
 The adage “measure twice, cut once” has worked for a few thousand years.
 The New Economy won’t displace all the old rules.

 Today, business plans are based on the hurry.
 The difference between success and failure is no longer profits or traditional businesses.
 Rather, it is looking before you leap.
 The popular media will continue to glamorize and perpetuate today’s lightning-fast traits: lack of details, small attention spans, and more spin than “stuff.”
 The risk is good, but a failure as a result of a blind sprint is unforgivable.

 Thanks for taking the lead and saying wait a minute.
 I used to think I was crazy.
 I probably still am, but my perspective isn’t as warped as I once thought.

 I just wanted to thank you for your insight regarding the problems that come from the action without thought (“Speeding Up, Dumbing Down,” September 26, 2010, p5).
 My organization, a multinational services company, is suffering terribly in the throes of this effect, throughout many different business units and levels of decision-making.

 Considering the complexity, irrationality, and ambiguity of our business, I think that this problem may be even more intractable in my company than in most other large corporations.
-Case in point: My unit (in which I am a services portfolio manager) is currently working through a 10-day planning cycle for developing our 2017 business strategy.
+Case in point: My unit (in which I am a services portfolio manager) is currently working on a 10-day planning cycle for developing our 2017 business strategy.
 There is almost no possible way to generate a coherent, effective strategy based on the sound analysis in that kind of a timeframe.